What We Do

 Kelvin D. McCoy, LCSW, LCDC

 I have practiced for approximately 26 years.
 I have practiced and held a Licensed Clinical Social Work designation in Illinois, Missouri, Texas, Georgia, and Louisiana.
 I have also been designated a Licensed Chemical Dependency Counselor in the State of Texas.
 I graduated from Faulkner University with a Bachelor’s of Science Degree in Clinical Psychology and from Southern Illinois University at Carbondale with a Master’s of Social Work in Clinical Social Work.
+Most recently, I became a Certified Grief Informed Professional.

 I have worked with children, adolescents, adults and geriatrics dealing with trauma, life stage issues, substance abuse, relational issues, depression and psychiatric disorders.
 I have worked in recovery treatment centers, residential treatment centers, in community mental health agencies, psychiatric hospitals, medical hospitals, with home health/hospice agencies, on military bases for the Defense Health Agency, in the community with the Department of Veteran Affairs, Department of Health and Human Services in school programs, in private practice, in group practices, and in telehealth.